akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 orElse
 ^^^^^^
-If the first source completes without emitting any elements, the elements from the second source are emitted.
-If the first source emits any elements the second source is cancelled.
+If the primary source completes without emitting any elements, the elements from the secondary source are emitted.
+If the primary source emits any elements the secondary source is cancelled.

+Note that both sources are materialized directly and the secondary source is backpressured until it becomes the source of elements or is cancelled.

 Signal errors downstream, regardless which of the two sources emitted the error.